bmargogne/website-builder/readme.md

 - **livereload** : any change is automatically saved, and browser is refreshed

 ### IN PROGRESS
 - **scripts** : should concatenate resulting strict in a "on document ready"
-- **style** : compatibility prefix
 - **documentation**: links to used libraries, explaining default structuring / naming rules on files

 ### TODO

-- **styles**: compatibility prefixes
 - **FTP deployment** : automatic upload to FTP
-- **GIT deployment** : automatic commit & push to remote

 ## known Issues
 - Watchers may miss newly created folders and their content.
 However creating files in existing directory is watched correctly.
 - For gulp-using, the console log of the file path may be confusing when changing 'dirname' from gulp-rename.
-- Changing a HTML partial will not rebuild the "caller" file
+- Changing a HTML partial will not rebuild the "caller" file, unless the "newer" package is deactivated on this task
-- Some elements may need two reload to properly update. (even with disable cache option)
+- Some elements may need two reload to properly update. (ex: stylesheet built in two steps)
-- gulp-minify will return a syntax error when writing ES6

 ## Improvments ideas
-- should use plumber to prevent some repeated crashes if any
 - should handle PHP pages
 - should be able to work external frameworks (Ember, Meteor...)
 - should accept typescript
-- test if it works for server scripting ()
+- test if it works for server scripting
 - add the link to package documentation directly in code
+- git automatic commit & push to remote